zenparsing/node-default-module-proposal/README.md

 ### LOAD_AS_DIRECTORY(X, T)

 1. If T is "import",
-    1. If X/default.js is a file, load X/default.js as ES6 module text.
+    1. If X/default.js is a file, load X/default.js as ES module text.
 STOP
+    1. If X/package.json is a file,
+       1. Parse X/package.json, and look for "module" field.
+       1. load X/(json module field) as ES module text.
+STOP
-    1. NOTE: If X/default.js is not a file, then fallback to legacy behavior
+    1. NOTE: If neither of the above are a file, then fallback to legacy behavior
 1. If X/package.json is a file,
     1. Parse X/package.json, and look for "main" field.
     1. let M = X + (json main field)